gcapes/git-course/index.md

 **This course is based on materials by [Software Carpentry](http://www.software-carpentry.org)**

+Please download a copy of the [Git cheat sheet](https://services.github.com/ kit/downloads/github-git-cheat-sheet.pdf) for reference during this workshop.

 ## Agenda - needs updating
 **10:00 - 10:30** Introduction to version control